jfgalvez1/ReactForm/README.md

 Once both the client and server are running, you can access the application in your web browser.
 Fill out the form fields and submit the data to your Notion database.

+###Client
+###Dependencies
+- axios (^1.5.0) - A promise-based HTTP client for making requests.
+- axios-rate-limit (^1.3.0) - A rate-limiting library for Axios requests.
+- dotenv (^16.3.1) - Loads environment variables from a .env file.
+- react (^18.2.0) - A JavaScript library for building user interfaces.
+- react-dom (^18.2.0) - Entry point for React rendering.
+- react-google-recaptcha (^3.1.0) - React component for Google reCAPTCHA.
+- react-scripts (5.0.1) - Configuration and scripts for React development.
+- react-toastify (^9.1.3) - Notification library for React applications.
+- web-vitals (^2.1.4) - Library for measuring web vital metrics.

+###Server
+###Dependencies
+- @notionhq/client (^2.2.13) - Official Notion API client library.
+- axios-rate-limit (^1.3.0) - A rate-limiting library for Axios requests.
+- body-parser (^1.20.2) - Middleware for parsing request bodies.
+- cors (^2.8.5) - Middleware for enabling Cross-Origin Resource Sharing.
+- dotenv (^16.3.1) - Loads environment variables from a .env file.
+- express (^4.18.2) - A web application framework for Node.js.
+- express-rate-limit (^6.11.0) - Middleware for rate limiting requests.
+- nodemon (^3.0.1) - Utility that monitors for changes and restarts the server.

 ### Contributors
 Jose Franco Galvez